 This is not the first time that Boehner and Obama’s schedules have competed in the public spectrum.

 Following the GOP’s electoral triumph last November, the White House announced a Nov.
 18 meeting with the president and Congressional leadership without first confirming the attendance of the GOP leaders.
 After Boehner cited a scheduling conflict, the Oval Office sit-down was eventually rescheduled to Nov.
 30.

 Boehner is not the only Republican displeased with the president’s proposed timing for the widely anticipated address on job creation.
 Earlier Wednesday, Republican National Committee chairman Reince Priebus criticized Obama for trying to steal the show from Republicans vying to defeat him and participating in the GOP debate at the Reagan Library in California.

 “President Obama’s decision to address Congress at the same time as a long-scheduled Republican Presidential debate cements his reputation as Campaigner-in-Chief,” Priebus wrote in a statement.
 “While the White House claims it’s simply a ‘coincidence,’ the American people can see right through that excuse.”

-While Boehner’s proposal to have the joint session a day later solves the quandary between a presidential primetime address and the GOP debate, the speaker’s proposal abuts the president’s speech in primetime against the NFL’s season opener on NBC between the defending Super Bowl champion Green Bay Packers and the New Orleans Saints.
+While Boehner’s proposal to have the joint session a day later solves the quandary between a presidential primetime address and the GOP debate, if accepted, the speaker’s proposal would likely match the president up in primetime against the NFL’s season opener on NBC between the defending Super Bowl champion Green Bay Packers and the New Orleans Saints.